Nico Hoerner Player Props: Cubs vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Mariners pitching staff ranks 19th in the league.

-- The Mariners have a 3.29 team ERA that ranks sixth across all MLB pitching staffs.
+- The Mariners have the fifth-ranked team ERA among all league pitching staffs (3.17).

-- The Mariners give up the third-fewest home runs in baseball (six total, 0.6 per game).
+- Mariners pitchers combine to give up six home runs (0.5 per game), the third-fewest in baseball.

-- Castillo (1-0) starts for the Mariners, his third of the season.
+- Flexen (0-1) gets the starting nod for the Mariners, his second this season.

-- In his last time out on Wednesday, the righty tossed 5 2/3 scoreless innings against the Los Angeles Angels while surrendering two hits.
+- The righty last appeared on Wednesday against the Los Angeles Angels, when he tossed five innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.